FranGASTRIN/Projet_FG_DSSP/README.md

 `conda install -c ostrokach-forge reduce`.
 The command is used as in the following example:

 `reduce -BUILD -i 5jjt.pdb > 5jjtFH.pdb`
+## Usage
+The FG_dssp program takes 2 arguments as input.
+The first argument is the name of the PDB file containing the hydrogen atoms.
+The second is the letter, in capital letters, of the chain concerned.
+Basically, the program launches as the following way :

+`python3 FG_dssp.py 5jjtFH.pdb B`

+If your files are in different directories, as is the case in this Github repository, it is still possible to enter the command this way:

+`python3 ./Projet_FG_DSSP/src/FG_dssp.py ./Projet_FG_DSSP/data/5jjtFH.pdb B`

+The results of the program are displayed by default in the terminal.
+If you want to keep the results obtained in a file, you can use ">" to transfer them to a new file.

+Example: `python3 FG_dssp.py 5jjtFH.pdb B > 5jjt_dssp.txt`